bhdirect-ebooks/dev-docs/source/process/new-computer-setup.md

 ## 3. Install ZSH & OhMyZSH

-ZSH should actually already be in your OS system, but run this Brew command to make sure it's install:
+ZSH should actually already be in your OS system, but run this Brew command to make sure it's installed:

 ```
 brew install zsh